Best Things to do in Valencia in a 3-Day Itinerary

 Day 2.
 City of Arts and Sciences

 The City of Arts and Sciences is a complex made up of 3 buildings, the Oceanografic, the Science Museum, and the Hemispheric.
+It occupies about 2 kilometers of the old bed of the Turia river.

 The Oceanografic